project-bluebird/dodo/Specification.md

 If aircraft ID does not exist, returns row with NULLs for that aircraft ID.

-**Description:** Get position information for a single or multiple aircrafts in the simulation.
-Can request specific aircraft IDs or all aircraft in the simulation.
+**Description:** Get position information for a single or all aircrafts currently in the simulation.

-## Change aircraft altitude
+### Change aircraft altitude

 **Function name:** `change_aircraft_altitude`

 **Parameters:**
-- `aircraft_id`: A string aircraft identifier
+- `aircraft_id`: A string aircraft identifier.
+For the BlueSky simulator, this has to be at least three characters.
 - `altitude`: A double in the range [0, 6000].
 The aircraft's altitude in feet.
 - `vertical_speed`: A optional double.
 The aircraft's vertical speed in feet/min (units according to BlueSky docs).